brando1607/travel-wise/README.md

   - User deletion.

 - **Email Service**
   Handles all outgoing email notifications related to user activity.
-Uses Nodemailer to send automated messages triggered by the Auth Service.
+Uses Nodemailer to send automated messages triggered by a Service.

   Includes: